arielroque/Ticketor/README.md

 ```

 ### Note

+By default a root user is ACTIVATED in the database (go to [config.js](https://github.com/arielroque/Ticketor/blob/master/src/config.js)), we recommend that you create your own users and then DISABLE this feature.

 It is important that in production you NEVER HAVE YOUR SECRET KEY VISIBLE like left in [config.js](https://github.com/arielroque/Ticketor/blob/master/src/config.js).
 Your secret key should be stored in an environment variable, like all sensitive information.

 ## Contributing